-All Residents can recycle the following materials at home using the Kerbside Collection Schemes:
+All residents can recycle the following materials at home using the kerbside collection schemes.

-In the body of the Blue Bin
+In the body of the blue bin

-Tins, Cans, Aerosols and clean tin foil
+- clean tin foil

-All household plastics
+- all household plastics

 You can also recycling spent household batteries.
 Please put them in a clear plastic food bag, seal it and then tie it to the handles of your blue bin.

 On top of the lid of your blue bin

 Residents in Chesterfield can now present their broken or unwanted small electrical items on blue bin collection day.

 Put the items out on the top of the lid of your blue bin on collection day and they will be taken away for recycling.
 You can put them in a carrier bag if you wish.